A digital magazine

 We will seek to reach these goals by publishing at least five new articles each week.
 This includes analyses, research reports, interviews, opinion pieces, and reviews of relevant new publications.
 Our articles will be factual, relatively short, and as comprehensible as possible.

-From mid-2020 onward, you can read our first contributions on www.politikon.net
+From mid-2022 onwards, you will be able to read our first contributions on www.politikon.net